YaminLamBappi/rental_manage/README.md

 Contributing
 Contributions are welcome!
 Please fork this repository and submit a pull request for any improvements.

 Website:
-This site was built using [Python,Django, MySql](https://yamin1.pythonanywhere.com/).
+This site was built using [Python, Django, MySQL](https://yamin1.pythonanywhere.com/).